What are Users?

 • Any changes to existing user properties like name or email address are automatically synced to Trophy the next time the user increments a metric

 In this way inline identification allows you to keep your entire userbase in constant sync with Trophy with the least amount of code required by you.
+This is why we recommend starting with inline identification first, then exploring explicit identification if you discover you need more control.

 Explicit Identification

-Explicit identification is when you write code in your application that explicitly identifies users and updates their attributes, and is useful if you want complete control over how and when that happens.
+Explicit identification is when you write code in your application that explicitly tells Trophy about users seperate from any metric interactions.
+This is useful if you want complete control over how and when Trophy learns about your users.
+Scenarios where you might want to use explicit identification might be:

 • You want to tell Trophy about new users immediately on sign-up, before they increment a metric